Are you looking to boost your sales? Read on to discover 6 cognitive biases and how to apply them to increase your sales.

 A 2011 study found that subjects were willing to pay 63% more for furniture they had assembled themselves, than for equivalent pre-assembled items.

-The IKEA effect was identified and named by three researchers: Michael I. Norton of Harvard Business School, Daniel Mochon of Yale University, and Dan Ariely of Duke University.
-Attend BRAND MINDS 2022 to see Dan Ariely speak live about How to change behaviour!
+The IKEA effect was identified and named by three researchers: Michael I. Norton of Harvard Business School, Daniel Mochon of Yale University, and BRAND MINDS 2022 speaker Dan Ariely of Duke University.

 One factor the researchers found underlying the IKEA bias is that “self-assembly of products may allow people to both feel competent and display evidence of that competence.”